 Not being able to flush the toilet in the morning will not just ruin your day but probably your whole week.
 The sooner you deal with the issue, the better.
 If you don’t believe you can handle this job on your own, you can always hire a professional.
 Licensed plumbers charge on an hourly basis.
 But, if you believe you can do the task yourself, keep reading.
 Because with some basic plumbing knowledge, this should be an easy fix.

 This article is for all of you who prefer to do home repairs by themselves and not spend money on professional plumbers.

 The tank contains the flush, the re-filling mechanism and the water that fills it.
 The hole visible in the bowl is attached to a siphon, the siphon tube is curved upwards and then downwards.
 Once the bowl is filled with gallons of water, the water flows to the upward curve of the tube and flushes away the contents of the bowl.

 The flush mechanism is driven by gravity, water pressure and the person who’s flushing.
 The big elevated tank at the back remains filled with it approximately 2 gallons of water.
 When you activate the handle, the chain inside the tank gets pulled which lifts the flapper.
 Water rushes down in the bowl with a swirling motion and flushes the bowl content away.

 The key to fixing a toilet that won’t flush is to find the origin of the problem.
-Press on the flush handle.
-If the washout is not happening.
+Press on the flush handle or button and see If the washout is not happening.
 If that’s the case you might be dealing with a faulty mechanism or a broken toilet flush button.
 If the flush is happening by pressing the handle but the bowl contents are not washing out, there is a drainage issue